Electrical and Computer Engineering

 - Signals and Systems studies fundamental and applied issues in information processing and includes emphases in communication theory, linear and nonlinear control systems, digital signal processing, and estimation theory.

-Two degrees are offered through the department: Electrical and Computer Engineering—MS and Electrical and Computer Engineering—PhD.
+The degrees offered through the department include Cybersecurity – MS, Electrical and Computer Engineering – MS, and Electrical and Computer Engineering – PhD

 Chair: Aaron R. Hawkins